 Pet Soft Tissue Surgery

-We perform many types of soft tissue surgeries at our clinic.
+We perform various types of soft tissue surgeries at our clinic.
 Soft tissue surgeries are those that are not associated with bone.
-These surgeries can provide many benefits to pets.

-Probably the most common soft tissue surgery performed on pets is the removal of masses or lumps.
-Most of these masses, once removed and tested, are found to be benign (nonharmful); however, occasionally, they are more serious.
-Early removal and accurate diagnosis of a lump are necessary to improve the outcome in your pet if the mass is cancerous.
+One of the most common soft tissue surgeries performed on pets is the removal of masses or lumps.
+Once removed and tested, most of these masses are found to be benign (nonharmful).
+Occasionally, they can be more serious.
+Early removal and accurate lump diagnosis are necessary to improve the outcome if the mass is cancerous.

-If your dog suffers from frequent ear infections, surgical intervention can reduce their occurrence by improving airflow into the ear canal.
+If your dog suffers from frequent ear infections, surgical intervention can help reduce their occurrence by improving the airflow into the ear canal.

-Surgery can also help resolve several problems related to the eyes.
+Surgery can also help resolve several problems related to an animal’s eyes.
 Tearing in your pet’s eyes can mean an infection is present or may be a sign that the cornea (outer layer of the eye) has been damaged.
-Surgery may allow the cornea to heal faster with less scarring, improving your pet’s ability to see.
-In some pets, the eyelashes may actually damage the cornea.
-Surgical intervention improves comfort in these pets, reduces the chances of corneal scarring, and enhances the pet’s vision in the long term.
+Surgery may allow the cornea to heal faster with less scarring and improve your pet’s ability to see.
+In some pets, the eyelashes may damage the cornea.
+Surgical intervention improves comfort in these pets, reduces the chances of corneal scarring, and enhances the pet’s long-term vision.

 Please contact us if you’d like to discuss how soft tissue surgery might be able to help your pet.